waveform80/pibootctl/docs/list.rst

 Usage
 =====

-The ``list`` command is used to display the content of the store of boot
+The :command:`list` command is used to display the content of the store of boot
 configurations:

 .. code-block:: console